maxdelayer/DLUQuickstart/client/readme.txt

 Extract your lego universe client within this folder!
-There should be a 'res' directory in this folder when you're dont
+There should be a 'res' directory in this folder when you're done